Medieval literature, history and culture, c. 1000-1550

 Past graduate students: Recently completed D.Phils include Dr Emily Dolmans, 'Regional Identities and Cultural Contact in the Literatures of Post-Conquest England' (2017); Dr Daniel Reeve, 'Romance and the literature of religious instruction, c.1170–c.1330' (2015); Dr Liliana Worth, 'Exile-and-Return in Medieval Vernacular Texts of England and Spain, 1170-1250' (2014); Dr Emily A. Winkler (History), 'Royal Responsibility in Post-Conquest Invasion Narratives' (2013); Dr Jaclyn Rajsic, 'Britain and Albion in the Mythical Histories of Medieval England' (2012), and Dr Alexander Rhodes, 'Narrative and Knowledge Transmission in Anglo-Saxon and Post-Conquest Literature' (2012).

-I have featured on BBC Radio 4's In Our Time talking about Malory's Le Morte Darthur (January 2013), 'Chivalry' (February 2014), Beowulf (March 2015), Tristan & Iseult (December 2015), 'The Twelfth-Century Renaissance' (October 2016), and 'Purgatory' (May 2017).
+I have featured on BBC Radio 4's In Our Time talking about Malory's Le Morte Darthur (January 2013), 'Chivalry' (February 2014), Beowulf (March 2015), Tristan & Iseult (December 2015), 'The Twelfth-Century Renaissance' (October 2016), 'Purgatory' (May 2017), and 'Thomas Becket' (December 2017).
 These may be downloaded from the programme podcast archive.
 Besides appearances on Radio 4's Front Row and Saturday Review, my own radio programmes include A Cultural History of the Plague (BBC Radio 3), broadcast 30 November 2014, and The Birth of Love (BBC Radio 4), broadcast 13 August 2014.

 Also available are an Oxford University podcast about my research, and a public lecture on the birth of the romance delivered to accompany the Romance of the Middle Ages exhibition at the Bodleian Library in 2012.
 Television appearances include a Time Team special on the location of the Battle of Hastings (Channel 4, 2013), A N Wilson's programme on C S Lewis, 'Narnia's Lost Poet' (BBC4, 2013), 'The Greatest Knight', a documentary on William Marshal (BBC2, 2014), and a three-part series on the Norman Conquest, '1066: A Year to Conquer England' (BBC2, 2017).